ohbm/OpenScienceDemoCalls/guides/GuideForGuests.md

 #### Test your google hangouts connection

 This is a little bit of a hassle, but it is not uncommon for people to have some technical challenges connecting and being heard on the google hangouts call.
 Please coordinate with the host to test your connection **on the computer you're going to use for the call** in advance of the call.

+You'll receive a a google calendar invite in advance of the call with the specific hangouts link you'll need to join for the call.
+You can either try connecting through that link with your host, or simply creating your own hangout and test with a friend or family member to ensure your setup works.

 Smart phones with the hangouts app installed are a good backup so we recommend having one with you when you join the call if you can.